Wilfred/bfc/docs/faq.md

 wiki](https://esolangs.org/wiki/Brainfuck).
 Some writers even use the term "the unmentionable programming language".

-To avoid confusion (and help search engines), this website uses the term "brainfuck" on introductions, such as the home page.
+To avoid confusion (and help search engines), I use the term "brainfuck" on introductions, such as the home page.
 In other cases I use "BF".

 ## Are there other BF optimisers?